fbpx

 Lifestyle: 8 Health And Nutritional Benefits Of Fish

-Other foods include asparagus which makes your urine smell, curry and cumin, and coffee which has a particular smell and also dries out the mouth growing bacteria and creating an unpleasant smell and which can also extend to body odour as well and make you sweat more.
+Other foods include asparagus which makes your urine smell, curry and cumin, and coffee which has a particular smell and also dries out the mouth growing bacteria and creating an unpleasant smell and which can also extend to body odour and make you sweat more.

 Although there’s no established cure for this syndrome treatment options include cutting down on trimethylamine-rich foods such as fish, beans, eggs, milk and cruciferous vegetables.